Big designers mix with local talent at Singapore Fashion Week

 Singapore Fashion Week, previously known as the Audi Fashion Festival Singapore, promises a star-studded line-up including Hollywood actress Cate Blanchett and singer-turned-designer Victoria Beckham, who will close the event.

-CFDA Chief Executive Steven Kolb said the organization planned to bring some local designers to New York in June.
+CFDA Chief Executive Steven Kolb said the organisation planned to bring some local designers to New York in June.

 "There's a nice group of talent and it's worth developing, it's worth looking at more closely," he said.